Smooth profinite groups, II: the Uplifting Pattern: Notation, conventions.

-The notation $V_{i,r}$ stands for a $\W_r$-bundle of dimension $i$, over an $\F_p$-scheme $S$.
-For a given $\W_r$-bundle $V_{i,r}$, and for an integer $1 \leq s \leq r$, we denote by its reduction to a $\W_s$-bundle.
-If is a complete flag of $\W_r$-bundles (see Section \ref{SecFlag}), we use the notation for the $\W_r$-line bundles forming its graded pieces. \\When used, the notation $L_{i} $ stands for $L_{i,1}$.
-For relative integers $a_1,\ldots,a_d$, set these are usual line bundles over $S$.
-This notation extends as follows.
-If $M$ is a quasi-coherent $S$-module, set Suppose that is a complete flag scheme (see section \ref{defiflag}) where $V_1$ is a vector bundle over a scheme $T$.
-We then use curly letters $\mathcal V_{i,1} $ to denote the $i$-th piece of the tautological flag over $S$.
-Denote by its graded pieces; these are line bundles. \\ We will also consider the $G$-equivariant versions of these objects.

-\subsection{The notation $*,+,++,-,--$.}
+\subsection{The notation $*$.}

-\\ In this text, we use the notation $*$ for a relative integer, or more generally an object, whose name it is superfluous to mention.
-For instance, on the complete flag scheme of a $4$-dimensional vector bundle, $\mathcal O(a,*,b,*)$ stands for a line bundle of the shape $\mathcal O(a,x,b,y)$, where the relative integers $x,y$ do not matter.
-Similarly, the notation $+$ (resp. $++$, $-$, $--$) stands for a non-negative (resp. positive, non-positive, negative) integer.
-For instance, $\mathcal O(*,++,-,--)$ denotes a line bundle of the shape $\mathcal O(a_1,a_2,a_3,a_4)$, when it suffices to retain the informations $a_2>0$, $a_3 \leq 0$ and $a_4 <0$.
-The notation $*$ obviously extends to other contexts.
-For instance, denotes a $2$-extension of $B$ by $A$ (in an abelian category), whose middle terms need not be specified.
+\\ In this text, we use the symbol $*$ to denote an integer, or an object, whose name it is superfluous to mention.
+For instance, denotes a $2$-extension of $B$ by $A$ (in an additive category), whose middle terms need not be specified.